-While you’re evaluating potential PIM systems, you’ll want to cover a few details with each vendor so you can do a full comparison based on your real needs.
+While evaluating potential PIM systems, you’ll want to cover a few details with each vendor to make a complete comparison based on your needs.

-And of course, there is your standard feature list.
+Of course, there is the standard feature list.

-When researching and working to select a PIM, we strongly recommend using the following feature list as a baseline for comparison:
+When researching and working on selecting a PIM, we strongly recommend using the following feature list as a baseline for comparison:

-Shoppers today are looking all over for the best deals, and there are so many more opportunities than there used to be for product research.
-The top destination for online shoppers to search for inspiration is Amazon, according to a Wunderman Thompson Commerce report.
-So, it behooves retailers to have consistent product information across all touchpoints.
+Shoppers today look all over for the best deals as there are many more opportunities than there used to be for product research.

-It’s also a boon to your back-office through data governance, as it provides advantages through standardization of product data and streamlined processes of distributing it across channels.
+It’s also a boon to your back-office through data governance, as it provides advantages through standardisation of product data and streamlined processes of distributing it across channels.

 A PIM reduces manual data entry by taking in data from other systems, then pushing out product information to your ecommerce store and online sales channels.
 This means you only have to enter information once, reducing the potential for data entry errors or inconsistencies.

-Plus, when you change or update product information, you’ll only have to do it once — and that change will by synced across all your channels and systems.
+Plus, when you change or update product information, you’ll only have to do it once — and that change will be synced across all your channels and systems.